Fvaldenegro95/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map creates a new array populated with the results of calling a provided function of every element in the calling array.
+.reduce subtracts the numbers in the array, starting from the beginning.
+.filter creates a new array with all the elements that pass the test implemented by the provided function.

 2. Explain the difference between a callback and a higher order function.

+Higher order functions receive other functions, callback functions are passed into another function as an argument.

 3. Explain what a closure is.